February 3

 Ronald Ryan met the gallows at Pentridge Prison, becoming the final person executed by the Australian state.
 His death sparked a massive public outcry and a decade-long political campaign that ultimately forced every Australian state to abolish capital punishment by 1985, ending the practice of state-sanctioned killing across the entire country.

-Frank Serpico got shot in the face during a drug raid in 1971.
+Frank Serpico got shot in the face during a narcotics raid in Brooklyn on February 3, 1971, and the four officers wit…

 A massive blizzard buried northwestern Iran in up to 26 feet of snow, entombing entire villages and cutting off all o…